Mike11199/.NET-typescript-rock-climbing-and-ski-shop/README.md

 - Used the Cloudinary service to allow an Admin to directly upload image files when creating a product to the Cloudinary REST API.
 - Referenced Cloudinary documentation for code:
   - https://cloudinary.com/documentation/upload_images#code_explorer_upload_multiple_files_using_a_form_unsigned
-- Stored URL of images in the MongoDB database as an array.
+- Stored URL of images in the PostgreSQL database as an array.
 The front-end simply populates the image source with this URL to retrieve the resource from Cloudinary.

 <br/>
 <br/>